techsenger/patternfx/README.md

 always has a `Descriptor` (which is provided by the framework and normally does not require custom implementation) and may include `Composer`, `Port` and a `History` classes.

-`Port` is an interface with its implementation supplied by a nested, non-static class in `Presenter`.
-It represents an explicit communication channel between presenters.
+`Port` is an interface implemented by a `Presenter` to enable explicit communication between presenters.
+A single `Presenter` may implement multiple distinct `Port`s.

 This interface is introduced to achieve the following objectives:

 * To maintain component encapsulation by avoiding direct presenter-to-presenter references.
 * To establish a well-defined and strictly controlled interaction boundary between a presenter and its external environment.

 It is important to note that `Presenter` instances should never be shared directly between components.
 A `Port` is the only intended mechanism for inter-presenter communication.

-A `Presenter` exposes one primary `Port` via `presenter.getPort()`.
-This `Port` extends the primary `Port`s of all child `Presenters`, providing a unified access point to the entire component subtree.
-Additionally, a `Presenter` may define any number of secondary `Port`s, which can be used, for example, to establish bidirectional communication channels between components.

 #### MVP Component Lifecycle <a name="templates-mvp-lifecycle"></a>